Inflect logo

 Power Analysis

-Average Cost Of Power The average cost for industrial power in the Brighton area is approximately £0.17/kWh as of September 2025.
-This price point, while higher than some European markets, is in line with UK averages and supports predictable operational expenditure for colocation customers.
-The UK grid mix includes a significant share of renewables (~40-50%), fossil fuels (~35-45%), and nuclear power (~10-15%).
+Average Cost Of Power: The average cost for industrial power in the Brighton area is approximately £0.17/kWh, as of September 2025.
+This price is consistent with the UK national average and is a significant consideration for budgeting high-density infrastructure.

 Market Access, Business & Tax Climate